-Dr. Ana Pantelic is a social entrepreneur and international development professional with a decade of experience working at the intersection of systems change, social innovation, and economic opportunity.
-She has experience advising national governments and key global stakeholders, founding and directing a successful innovation start-up with proven social impact, and leading organizations as an intrapreneur and strategist.
+Dr. Ana Pantelic is an international development professional and social entrepreneur with more than a decade of experience working at the intersection of systems change, social innovation, and economic opportunity.
+She has experience strengthening national social protection systems in developing and emerging economies, founding and scaling a successful tech start-up with proven social impact, and leading organizations as an intrapreneur and strategist.
 As Social Policy Manager for UNICEF Uganda, she advises on the design, management, implementation, monitoring, and evaluation of all stages of social policy programming and related advocacy, from strategic planning and formulation, to delivery of concrete and sustainable results.

 Published book on poverty reduction - Institute of International Politics and Economics in Serbia, 2017

 TEDx Talk: Disruptive ideas change the world, at TEDxSemesterAtSea 2014